croian/mouseless/README.md

 Bug tracking and feature requests for <https://mouseless.click>, as well as [release notes](https://github.com/croian/mouseless/releases).

-## NOTE from @croian: regular activity will resume sometime between June 11th and June 14th
+## NOTE from @croian: I'll be catching up on new issues / comments on Monday, June 16th

 Sorry for the lack of responsiveness lately -- I've simply needed to focus my attention toward finishing the Linux and Intel Mac versions.
 I will respond to the new issues and commments very soon!